-After the Super Bowl LII Halftime Show, featuring a duet of "I Would Die 4 U" between Justin Timberlake and a clip of Prince, projected onto the billowing facade of a giant silk sheet, reminiscent of his own Halftime Show performance in 2007, fans took to social media to remind JT how Prince once called holograms "demonic."
+After the Super Bowl LII Halftime Show, featuring a duet of "I Would Die 4 U" between Justin Timberlake and a clip of Prince, projected onto the billowing facade of a giant 85'x48' silk curtain from All Access, reminiscent of his own Halftime Show performance in 2007, fans took to social media to remind JT how Prince once called holograms "demonic."

 It's time to set the record straight.

 "There was no hologram," Justin Timberlake's visual creative lead Nick Whitehouse of Fireplay told Billboard.
 "It’s impossible to create a hologram in a 360˚ stadium environment.
 We never contemplated the idea.
 We were, however, lucky enough that Bruce [Rodgers] and Bob [Barnhart] from the halftime team were the creatives who worked with Prince to make the famous silhouette moment happen in Prince’s own halftime performance."

 The Halftime Show team—including producer Ricky Kirshner's Touchdown Entertainment team, director Hamish Hamilton, production designer Bruce Rodgers, and lighting designer Bob Barnhart, among others—and Timberlake's creative team collaborated with the Prince estate to make the tribute beautiful and respectful.